miok/nettiteevee-xbmc/README.md

 You need xbmc and some python plugins installed check source to get idea what python modules you need.

-This plugin uses modified version of yle-dl -script and it is included as yledl.py and used as module in plugin.video.yle directory.
+This plugin uses now default of yle-dl so add it to your PATH

 Using katsomo plugin may require VC-1 license for video playback.
 You can purchase it from http://www.raspberrypi.com/vc-1-license-key/